JinraeKim/LazyFym.jl/README.md

 you can perform simulation with various initial conditions by replacing `collect` by `tcollect` (thread-based) or `dcollect` (process-based), which are provided by `Transducers.jl`.
 For more details, see the below example code or `test/paralle.jl`.
+### Predefined Environments
+LazyFym provides some predefined environments for reproducible codes.
+Take a look at `src/Envs.jl`.
-### Performance improvement for simulations with long time span (Todo)
+### Performance improvement for simulations with long time span (Todo; experimental)
-(I'm trying to apply some ideas, e.g., `PartitionedSim`, but it seems not fast as I expected.)
+(I'm trying to apply some ideas, e.g., `PartitionedSim`, but it seems slower than as I expected.)

 ## Interface
 LazyFym provides a Type `Fym`.